World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

-IS210TRESH2A is an Emergency Trip Terminal Board manufactured and designed by General Electric as part of the VIe Series used in GE Distributed Control Systems.
-The Small Steam Turbine Emergency Trip (TRES) terminal board is used for emergency overspeed protection for small/medium size steam turbines.
-TRES is controlled by the VPRO protection module and provides power to three emergency trip solenoids, which can be connected between the TRES and TRPS terminal boards.
-TRES provides the positive side of the 125 V dc to the solenoids and TRPS provides the negative side.
-The VPRO provides emergency overspeed protection, and emergency stop functions, and controls the three relays on TRES, which control the three trip solenoids.
+IS210TRESH2A is a Small Steam Turbine Emergency Trip Terminal Board manufactured and designed by General Electric as part of the VIe Series used in GE Distributed Control Systems.
+TRESH2A is used for the emergency overspeed protection for small/medium-sized steam turbines.
+TRES controls the I/O controller and provides power to three emergency trip solenoids, which can be connected between the TRES and TRPS terminal boards.
+TRESH2A provides the positive side of the 125 V DC to the solenoid, and TRPS provides the negative side.
+The I/O controller provides emergency overspeed protection and emergency stop functions, and it controls the three relays on TRESH2A, which control the three trip solenoids.

-In the TRES, the seven dry contact inputs excitation and signal are monitored and fanned to the protection module.
+In the TRES, the seven dry contact inputs, excitation, and signal are monitored and fed to the I/O controller.
 The board includes the synch check relay driver, K25A, and associated monitoring, the same as on TREG, and the servo clamp relay driver, K4CL, and its associated monitoring.
-A second TRES board cannot be driven from the protection module.
+A second TRES board cannot be driven from the I/O controller through J4.

 INSTALLATION: